 Event Summary

 The future of housing is warmer, smarter, and more sustainable.
-Don’t miss this valuable opportunity to gain the clarity, expertise, confidence, and connections you need.
-Leave ready to plan, design, and build the low-carbon homes of tomorrow.
+Don’t miss this valuable opportunity to gain the clarity, expertise, confidence, and connections you need to build the low-carbon homes of tomorrow.

 Key Points